valdimarb13/katacoda-scenarios/consul-on-docker/step6.md

 `dig +short @127.0.0.1 -p 8601 counting.service.consul`{{execute}}

-We can see some more domain data with the nslookup command to confirm our service is working.
+Set localhost hostname to `counting.service.consul`.
+Then we can see some more domain data with the nslookup command to confirm our service is working.

+`hostname counting.service.consul`{{execute}}

 `nslookup counting.service.consul`{{execute}}